Seven Dwarfs: History

-The Seven little people are a group of seven dwarfs that live in a tiny cottage and work in the nearby mines, Snow White stumbles upon their house after being told by the Huntsman to flee from the Queen's kingdom.
+The Seven Dwarfs live in a tiny cottage and work in the nearby mines.
+Snow White stumbles upon their house after being told by the Huntsman to flee from the Queen's kingdom.

-The Seven little people return home and immediately notice someone has snuck in, because the house has been cleaned.
+The Seven Dwarfs return home and immediately notice someone has snuck in, because the house has been cleaned.
 During their loud discussion, they discover the sleeping Snow White.
 She wakes up and explains to them what happened.
 The Dwarfs take pity on her, saying: "If you will keep house for us, and cook, make the beds, wash, sew, and knit, and keep everything clean and orderly, then you can stay with us, and you shall have everything that you want."
-They warn her to be careful when alone at home, and to not let anyone in while they are delving in the mountains.
+They warn her to be careful when alone at home, and to not let anyone in while they are working in the mountains.

-When the Queen, disguised as an old peddler, ties a colorful, silk bodice onto Snow White, it causes her to faint.
+When the Queen disguised as an old peddler ties a colorful silk bodice onto Snow White, it causes her to faint.
 The Seven Dwarfs return just in time and Snow White is saved when the Dwarfs cut the lace.

 The Queen comes once again, this time dressed as a comb seller.
 She gives Snow White a poisoned comb, but the Seven Dwarfs save her again.

 The Queen then appears disguised as a farmer's wife and gives Snow White a poisoned apple.
 Snow White bites into it and falls to the ground, apparently dead.
-This time, the Seven Dwarfs are unable to revive the girl, because they can't find the source of Snow White's physical state and, assuming that she is dead, they place her in a glass coffin.
-After some time has passed, a Prince traveling through the land sees Snow White.
-He walks up her coffin and instantly falls in love with her, enchanted by her beauty.
-As the Prince transports her body back to his castle, her coffin is hit hard and a large piece of apple in her throat is released and thus revives her.
-The prince then marries Snow White and "they lived happily ever after".
+This time, the Seven Dwarfs are unable to revive the girl, because they cannot determine Snow White's physical state and, assuming that she is dead, place her in a glass coffin.
+After some time, a Prince traveling through the land sees Snow White.
+He walks up to her coffin and, enchanted by her beauty, instantly falls in love with her.
+As the Prince transports her body back to his castle, her coffin is hit hard and a large piece of apple in her throat is released, thus reviving her.
+The prince then marries Snow White and they "live happily ever after."